 Rockwell would go to college campuses and cause a scene and gain free press coverage under the banner of free speech, but the goal was really spreading his Nazi ideas.

-The free speech part isn't important to them at all, on the basis of it being a principle.
+The free speech part isn't important to them at all on the basis of it being a principle.

-were really more or less just radicalization points for anti-vaxxers to spread their ideology.
+Like, think about how all the anti-lockdown protests that happened over the last few years were really more or less just radicalization points for anti-vaxxers to spread their ideology.

 The far right has an internal awareness that their ideas are things that most people hate, so they need to Trojan horse them to people.

-Like, hey, you know, sweetheart, I know you feel really passionate about this because you want to get the attention of some Chad College Republican in the frat party.
+Like, hey, you know, sweetheart, I know you feel really passionate about this because you want to get the attention of some Chad college Republican in the frat party.

-Fulfill your moral obligation to your country and people, you should be getting married and having 10 or 15 children.
+But if you really want to save the country, if you want to fulfill your moral obligation to your country and people, you should be getting married and having 10 or 15 children.

 You will be the backbone of the country, of the revolution, as a good mother.